 - Reheat in the microwave or in the air fryer for a few minutes.

-- Do I need to peel the butternut squash?
 The skin is thick and a little tough so I definitely recommend peeling it.

 Air Fryer Butternut Squash